louisfaury/cruxponent/content/post/mas_1.md

 Indeed, the cooperative nature of such games
 (agents are optimising a common reward) removes the need for more ambiguous game-theoretic objectives.
 This allows one to focus on the development of algorithms that allows emergent coordination and communication mechanisms between agents.
-This cannot be done by direct extension of pure POMDPs (which is a Dec_POMDP with $n=1$).
+This cannot be done by direct extension of pure POMDPs (which is a Dec-POMDP with $n=1$).
 Indeed, the necessity of deploying decentralised policies clashes with [typical control methods for POMDPs](../pomdp); for instance, an agent-wise belief can no longer be computed (at least not without some approximations).